csswizardry/csswizardry.github.com/_posts/2014-07-17-hacks-for-dealing-with-specificity.md

   use `.header .header-nav {}`; to do so will literally double the specificity of the selector without any benefit.
 * **Do not qualify selectors** unless you have a compelling reason to do so.
-If `.nav {}` will work, do not use `ul.nav {}`; to do so would limit the places you can use the `.nav` class, but it also increases the specificity of the selector, again, with no real gain.
+If `.nav {}` will work, do not use `ul.nav {}`; to do so would not only limit the places you can use the `.nav` class, but it also increases the specificity of the selector, again, with no real gain.
 * **Make heavy use of classes** because they are the ideal selector: low specificity (or rather, all classes have the same specificity, so you have a level playing field), great portability, and high reusability.